 What are viva questions?
 A viva simply means a university examination during which students answer questions in speech and these questions are commonly based on a particular project or discipline.
 Viva questions are an important part of an academic program and often take place at the conclusion of a semester/year.
 Although viva questions can vary, they commonly focus on four aspects: “What the project is about?”, “What were the key findings or observations?”, “What was the process?” and “Why do the observations matter?”.
+However, in some cases, these questions can be more diverse.
+If you want to know how to tackle these questions properly, then this blog is a must-read for you!

 This Blog Includes: